Source Music (Diegetic) and Dramatic Score (Non-Diegetic): What’s the Difference

 Final Thoughts

-Diegetic, non-diegetic, trans-diegetic, yeah, the terms sound fancy.
-But really, they’re just describing how music lives in a story: is it part of the characters’ world, or is it just for us?
+Diegetic, non-diegetic, trans-diegetic, yes, the terms sound fancy.
+But really, they’re just describing how music lives in a story: is it part of the characters’ world, or is it just for us, the audience?

 This isn’t just film theory.
 It’s how audiences connect with stories, how productions budget for music, and how you, the creator, get paid fairly for your work.